ewulan/C-project/Queue/README.md

 - **Problem:**
   The current implementation only supports `int` data types, limiting flexibility.
 - **Solution:**
-  Use `void*` pointers to store and process data of various types.
+  By replacing ElementType with void*, the implementation can support polymorphism, allowing the queue to store and process data of various types.

 ---